-Table 41: Organogram posts per directorate (To be completed when organogram finalised)
+Table 41: Organogram posts per directorate

 Department Funded Unfunded Total

-Municipal Manager
+Municipal Manager 17 1 18

+Political Office under MM 11 0 11

-Corporate Services
+Corporate Services 27 0 27

-Budget & Treasury
+Budget & Treasury 42 8 50

-Community Services
+Community Services 110 10 120

-Town Planning Services
+Town Planning Services 18 2 20

-Technical Services
+Technical Services 67 13 80

-TOTAL
+TOTAL 292 34 326

-Identified posts to be filled in 2023/2024 are yet to be identified by top management.
+Identified posts to be filled in 2023/2024 have not been identified due to cost constraints.
+The Municipality has 292 staff members.

-6. Employment Equity
+5. Employment Equity

-The Employment Equity Plan of the Municipality was approved in November 2016.
-The new employment equity plan will be undertaken in the 2022/2023 financial year It is implemented through the recruitment and selection process and through training and development.
+The Employment Equity Plan of the Municipality was approved in 2022.
+It is implemented through the recruitment and selection process and through training and development.
 Implementation is monitored by the Employment Equity Committee, Training committee and Labour Forum.
 The objectives of the plan are to increase the number of people with disabilities, increase training for staff, increase the number of learnerships and internships.